xiaojielei/tp/docs/UserGuide.md

 #### Viewing Savings: `view savings`

 Lists all your savings entries.
+Gives a savings indicator based on the ratio of total savings to total income, which is either Good, Neutral or Bad.

 Format: `view savings`